dwdas9/home/articles/Misc/AirflowDocker/Setup.md

 - **<span style="color: #cc3300;">Delete Volume:</span>** Use `docker volume rm airflow-volume` to remove the volume. **Warning:** This deletes all your saved data!

 <p style="color: #004d99; font-family: 'Lucida Grande', 'Lucida Sans Unicode', Geneva, Verdana, sans-serif; background-color: #e6f7ff; padding: 15px; border-left: 5px solid #66cdaa;">
-<strong>Conclusion:</strong> The method describe here is good for development purpose but, for production environment, we will choose another method</p>
+<strong>Conclusion:</strong> The method I described here is good for development purpose but, for production environment, we will stick to Method 1</p>

 ## What is docker-compose.yaml